hik010/hik010/README.md

 📫 Feel free to reach out [here](mailto:hyo.kim0633@gmail.com)

 ⚡️ Fun fact: I'm trilingual and have lived in three different countries in my life.
 Born in 🇰🇷.
-Lived in 🇨🇳 for 10 years, and currently in California,🇺🇸
+Lived in 🇨🇳 for 10 years, and currently in California, 🇺🇸 .
-.
 <!--
 **hik010/hik010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.